dresdner353/jbhasd/README.md

 There's some great existing options for home automation stacks out there and protocols such as MQTT.
 There are also some very powerful firmware sketches and LUA/Node-MCU scripts for the ESP-8266.
 However I wanted to build a lean simplified model that made it easier to manage during setup.
 The objective was to use a JSON status string served via URL from the device as a means of presenting the  capabilities to a querying server.
 The discovery would be based on DNS-SD/Zeroconf.

-## Flashing the Formware to ESP8266 Devices
+## Flashing the Firmware to ESP8266 Devices
 The esp8266_generic folder contains an Arduino sketch you can flash to any ESP-8266 device.
 It has 4 profiles or pin assignmenets built in for ESP-01, Sonoff Basic, Sonoff S20 and H801 Wifi LED Controller devices.
 All these profiles are doing is defining the pin assignments in terms of switches, LEDS, and sensors.
 You can easily edit the fletch to define additional profiles based around your devices and configurations.

 ## Configuring A Device